 CD Projekt Red CEO Marcin Iwinski spoke with GI.biz, speaking in favor of Microsoft’s decision to allow for cross-network play.

-In March Microsoft announced its cross-platform initiative that aims not only to link Xbox Live with PC but also "other console networks."
-Microsoft explained that this is an option being offered to developers, who would have to code it into the games themselves, with the "ok" of the "other console networks."
-Last month, [email protected] Europe boss Agostino Simonetta said that Microsoft is ready to move forward for "whoever wants to get on board."
-Sony has not yet officially accepted the offer, saying only "We would be happy to have the conversation with any publishers or developers who are interested in cross platform play."
+In March Microsoft announced its cross-platform initiative that aims not only to link Xbox Live with PC but also “other console networks.”
+Microsoft explained that this is an option being offered to developers, who would have to code it into the games themselves, with the “ok” of the “other console networks.”
+Last month, ID@Xbox Europe boss Agostino Simonetta said that Microsoft is ready to move forward for “whoever wants to get on board.”
+Sony has not yet officially accepted the offer, saying only “We would be happy to have the conversation with any publishers or developers who are interested in cross platform play.”